AymaneSlayer/Codingweek/CancerPrediction/README.md

 The program uses SHAP to show how much each feature affects the predictions of the XGBoost model.
 A TreeExplainer calculates SHAP values, and a waterfall plot displays these values for one example, showing the contribution of each feature.
 This makes it easier to understand why the model makes certain predictions.

+## Streamlit Interface

+We chose Streamlit over Flask because it’s much easier and faster to set up, with built-in components for interactive interfaces.
+Our app uses a custom background and CSS to style the sidebar and input fields.
+We also use caching to load our XGBoost model quickly.
+Additionally, we integrated SHAP to explain the model’s predictions by generating a waterfall plot that shows each feature’s impact on the risk score.
+This combination of tools makes our cervical cancer risk prediction tool both efficient and user-friendly.

 ##  Insights from Prompt Engineering

 We will declare the prompts used in the Data Preprocessing task in our project